 If I could make a video of my entire life and pause it at the most satisfying point, that point would be right now—even though I am physically past my prime at age sixty-five.
 It’s an odd thing to say for someone who has had bipolar disorder for over 30 years.
 As few as six years ago, I most definitely would have opted to go back to my pre-bipolar days if given the chance.

 I’ve been free of hospitalizations for eight years.
 Gone are the recurring extended hospital stays of two to three months, every second year or so, for full-blown mania or severe depression.
 Although functioning well, I still see a psychiatrist, as I have for decades, and will do so for life.
 My hope is that I continue to have a peaceful coexistence with bipolar disorder for the rest of my years; it seems a distinct possibility these days even though there was a time when I thought I would never experience serenity again.

-I was diagnosed with bipolar disorder Type 1 late in life—in my mid-thirties—during a manic episode, even though in retrospect, based on my erratic behaviours in my twenties, I would say I showed signs much earlier.
+I was diagnosed with bipolar I disorder late in life—in my mid-thirties—during a manic episode, even though in retrospect, based on my erratic behaviours in my twenties, I would say I showed signs much earlier.
 I also have generalized anxiety disorder (GAD) with a smattering of OCD thrown into the mix.